Battle of Bita Paka: Casualties

 During the fighting at Bita Paka, seven Australians were killed and five wounded, while casualties among the defenders included one German and about 30 Melanesians killed, and one German and 10 Melanesians wounded; 19 Germans and 56 Melanesians were captured.
 Later it was alleged that the heavy losses among the Melanesian troops were the result of the Australians bayoneting a number that they had captured.
 While the casualties suffered by the Australians were light in the context of later operations, they were disproportionately heavy given the modest territorial and strategic gains and were further compounded by the disappearance of the submarine AE1 during a patrol off Rabaul on 14 September, with all 35 men aboard.
 After their defeat, the remaining German forces and the civil administration withdrew 19 mi inland to Toma, believing they would have time to regroup before the Australians arrived.

-The German governor—Eduard Haber—continued to hold out for several days, hoping that the German East Asiatic Squadron would arrive to relieve them.
+The German governor—Eduard Haber—continued to hold out for several days, hoping that the German East Asia Squadron would arrive to relieve them.
 Unknown to the Germans, however, an Australian advanced party consisting of a half-battalion of 200 men and a 12-pounder naval field-gun had followed them, moving along the Toma road.
 The Australians surrounded the town and proceeded to bombard it; meanwhile HMAS Encounter arrived on station and fired several shells at a ridge nearby.
 This show of firepower scattered the Melanesian police and was sufficient to start negotiations, with Toma subsequently occupied.
 Haber visited Holmes in Herbertshöhe on 15 September, signing terms two days later.
 All military resistance subsequently ceased and the remaining 40 German soldiers and 110 Melanesians surrendered on 21 September, leaving no effective opposition to the Australian occupation of the territory.